Looking for a guide for the best Phuket itinerary for 5 days, tips on things to do in Phuket in 3 days or even places to visit in Phuket in 4 days?

 - Suntans and Sunburns are quite common in the bright daylight of the Phuket.
 Always fancy sticking up some sunblocks to protect your skin.

 - Taxis are the a cheap transportation option but they turn on the meter.
 They will overcharge you as per their choice.
-Keep an eye on the meters.
+Keep an eye on the meters, particularly if you are trying to do Phuket on a budget.

 - Tuk Tuks are a fair choice but ask for the price before starting the journey.
 It is not safe to ride on it by night.
 They are convenient and everywhere.